Membrane-bound organelles, characteristics of eukaryotic cells

-Eukaryotic cells are characterized by a high level of internal organization that distinguishes them from prokaryotes.
-A key feature of this compartmentalization is the presence of a nucleus, a membrane-bound compartment that houses the cell’s genetic material (DNA).
+Eukaryotic cells are defined by a high level of internal organization that sets them apart from prokaryotes.
+A key part of this compartmentalization is the nucleus, a membrane-bound compartment that contains the cell’s genetic material (DNA).

-This nucleus is surrounded by a nuclear envelope, a double-membrane structure punctuated by nuclear pores that regulate the transport of molecules between the nucleus and the cytoplasm.
-Inside the nucleus, the nucleolus is the site where ribosomal RNA (rRNA) is transcribed and ribosome assembly begins.
+The nucleus is surrounded by a nuclear envelope, a double-membrane structure with nuclear pores that regulate which molecules can move between the nucleus and the cytoplasm.
+Inside the nucleus, the nucleolus is where ribosomal RNA (rRNA) is transcribed and where ribosome assembly begins.

 Membrane-bound organelles